 Employees in every field with a reasonably anticipated risk must receive proper training to ensure their safety.
 Employers must provide a comprehensive training course on bloodborne pathogens to certify employees according to OSHA requirements.

-Below is everything you need to know when it comes to understanding OSHA’s bloodborne pathogens standard, what a bloodborne pathogen is, and how to protect yourself against blood or other potentially infectious materials on the job.
+Below is everything you need to know regarding understanding OSHA’s bloodborne pathogens standard, what a bloodborne pathogen is, and how to protect yourself against blood or other potentially infectious materials on the job.

 Table of Contents